Lev Parnas: Giuliani's rebuttal

 On January 20, 2020, Giuliani appeared on Fox News' The Ingraham Angle and claimed he was "heartbroken" by the "stupid lies" told by Parnas the previous week.
-Giuliani said he was very close with Parnas, even god-father to his child, and very disappointed.
+Giuliani said he was very close with Parnas, even godfather to his child, and very disappointed.
 He said Parnas was just trying to avoid jail and was telling lies like Michael Cohen.
 He also said he would not get into a point by point rebuttal of all the claims Parnas made, but would testify to all the facts if he was called as a witness.
 He welcomed an opportunity to testify where he would inform everyone about "unbelievable amount of corruption that went on between the Democratic Party and Ukraine".
-Giuliani stressed two areas in which hes stated that Parnas had "lied".
+Giuliani stressed two areas in which he stated that Parnas had lied.